Ayushshah2023/InstagramFiltersUsingOpenCV/README.md

 # InstagramFiltersUsingOpenCV
 Implementing Many Instagram filters using OpenCV and also exploring Pilgram Library of Python

-Implementing Instagram Filters using: Numpy,Scikit,OpenCV,PIL and Matplotlib
+Implementing Instagram Filters using: Numpy,Scikit,Skimage,OpenCV,PIL and Matplotlib

 ## Filters Implemented are: